 Welcome to the Australian Meteorological Association Inc.

 Prior to the present COVID-19 restrictions we were meeting bi-monthly in a conference room at the Bureau of Meteorology in downtown Adelaide.
-However, until further notice, AMetA is in HIBERNATION mode … but we are hopeful that an end is in sight!
+Since then, AMetA has been in HIBERNATION mode.
+But the end is now in sight!

-To maintain virtual contact with our members, we are now producing monthly newsletters, alternating between the traditional Monana series (slightly revamped – comments welcome) and a new series which is mainly directed at people with an interest in personal weather station (PWS) issues, although hopefully of interest to most of our members.
-These newsletters can be viewed in the (new) Members Area of this website.
-See the October 2020 edition for our latest thoughts on when we might be able to resume normal operations.
+To at least maintain virtual contact with our members, we have been producing monthly newsletters, alternating between the traditional Monana series (slightly revamped – your comments to the editorial committee are always welcome) and a new series which is mainly directed at people with an interest in personal weather station (PWS) issues, although hopefully of interest to most of our members.
+These newsletters can be viewed in the Members Area of this website.

 Historical weather update

 An item of great interest to AMetA members was presented on page 3 of The Advertiser on Thursday 9th July 2020.
 It was written by Miles Kemp – read a sample below.